 It occurs from Warwick in the far south east of Queensland, through New South Wales as far inland as the eastern part of the North West Plains to the eastern half of Victoria.

-Its leaves are arranged alternately and are about 7 cm long, up to just less than 1 cm wide, linear to narrow lanceolate and have a small point at the end.
+Callistemon spp. have simple and alternate leaves, often arranged in a spiral.
+In this species, leaves are arranged alternately and are about 7 cm long, up to just less than 1 cm wide, linear to narrow-lanceolate and have a small point at the end.

 Attractive to birds and insects.

 The plant responds to annual fertilising after flowering and may be pruned severely if necessary.
 Prune 2/3rds off spent flower to encourage prolific growth and reduce woody stems.

 Is a hardy plant that can be used as a hedge.

 Propagation is easy from both seed and cuttings

 The genus Callistemon has been subject to recent taxonomic revision with early and recent botanists including Ferdinand von Mueller and Lyndley Craven (deceased in 2014) proposing to ‘lump’ the genus into Melaleuca and others.
 Craven et al. (2014) published new species combinations which included the renaming of all Callistemon species to Melaleuca, based on evolutionary relationships and DNA evidence and other features.

 Currently, the NSW Herbarium advises that the Callistemon genus can still be used.
 There are currently about 30 species of Callistemon, which are found in all states of Australia as well as New Caledonia.
 About 28 are endemic to Australia.
 NSW currently recognises 24 species.
 New species have been described in the last 20 years.

 Can regenerate from seed as well as reshooting stem buds and coppicing after fire.